 concerns responsibly and reasonably will be protected against

-What to do
+What to do?

 Public Concern at Work advises that you

-- think about the risks and outcomes before you
+- Think about the risks and outcomes before you

-- remember you are a witness, not a
+- Remember you are a witness, not a

-- forget there may be an innocent or good
+- Forget there may be an innocent or good

-- use a whistle-blowing procedure to pursue a
+- Use a whistle-blowing procedure to pursue a

-of good clinical
+Effective reporting is part of good clinical

-trust’s whistle-blowing policy
+- Refer to the trust’s whistle-blowing policy

-- Talk things over with a
+- Talk things over with a trusted

-- Generally, discussion with
+- Generally, discussion with your own manager

 - Keep records of all your observations and

-- Follow local policies such as adverse incident
+- Follow local policies

-- If necessary go to a
+- If necessary, go to a

-higher level of management,

-probably the medical director.
+higher level of management, possibly the medical director.

 - If the concern is about